sensor-bot/sensor-bot/README.md

 https://rdelhommer-demos.herokuapp.com

 ## Why make this when so many IoT dashboards already exist?
-There are a lot of options for IoT dashboards that are way more feature rich than sensor-bot.
+There are a lot of options for IoT dashboards that are more feature rich than sensor-bot and may be a better choice for you.
 Some examples include:
 * Grafana
 * Freeboard
 * Thingsboard

 I wanted to make something that was easy and free to host and use.
 The original reason for making this was so that some non-technical friends could install a remotely monitored temperature probe in their greenhouse.
-My hope is for sensor-bot to be a tool that can be deployed and used by someone without a lot of IT expertise.
-To accomplish this, sensor-bot has a very thorough deployment guide, and additionally, it requires minimal configuration.
+The goal was to create something that was easy to deploy and accessible from outside their home network while requiring minimal configuration.

+**With sensor-bot you get the following:**
+* No changes to or reconfiguration of your home network
+* Free and professionally managed Platform as a Service (PaaS) hosting.
+    * Free server managed by Heroku
+    * Free 500MB database managed by mLab
+    * Free SSL certificate and Heroku subdomain for securely accessing your sensor-bot deployment from anywhere in the world
+* Thorough deployment guide

 ## Deployment Guide
 This guide is intended to be very thorough